Updated July 10, 2023

 - After the projection of all available data, analysts prepare the forecast.

-- However, as information is subject to change, they have to monitor the forecast every month.
+- However, as information is subject to change, they must monitor the forecast monthly.

 - The forecast has to be up to date with all changes that transpired internally or externally.